loganDoran/loganDoran.github.io/README.md

 1. Click the 'add file' button on the main page of your repository.
 2. Select the 'create file' from the 'add file' drop down.
 ![](media/create-file.png)
 4. Change the name of this file to `_config.yml`.
-Right below the navigation bar there is a text box to enter your file name.
+Right below the navigation bar, there is a text box to enter your file name.
 5. Include the following line in this file to specify the theme for your resume: `theme: jekyll-theme-[theme_name]` Replace `[theme_name]` with the name of the Jekyll theme you want to use.
 (You can explore the available themes [here](https://pages.github.com/themes/)).
 7. Commit the `_config.yml` file to your repository by clicking 'commit changes...' near the top right of the page.
 ![](media/j-config.jpeg)
 9. Click 'commit changes' in the next pop up.
 ![](media/New-commit.jpeg)

-Formatting a document with a static site generator, such as Jekyll, enables consistent and professional-looking presentation of your resume, aligning with the principles Etter outlines in his book.
+Formatting a document with a static site generator, such as Jekyll, enables a consistent and professional-looking presentation of your resume, aligning with the principles Etter outlines in his book.
 <!-- Format a document with a static site generator -->

 ### Optional: Explore Remote Themes